chr15m/nkv/README.md

 ### Syncing Across Devices

-To use the same key-value store on another machine, you can copy the `./.nkv` configuration file.
+To use the same key-value store on another machine, you can copy the configuration file to `./.nkv` or `~/.nkv`.

 Alternatively, you can configure `nkv` using environment variables:
 - `NKV_NSEC`: Set this to the shared Nostr private key (`nsec...`).